Paige Lawrence

 Paige Lawrence (born February 22, 1990) is a Canadian former competitive pair skater.
 With former partner Rudi Swiegers, she is the 2011 Four Continents bronze medallist and a four-time Canadian national bronze medallist (2011–14).

 Personal life

 Lawrence was born in Kipling, Saskatchewan.
 She is the third of five children born to Jim, a professional bull rider, and Leanne Lawrence.
 Her parents owned a rodeo production company.
 Her father also played ice hockey and her mother enjoyed figure skating.

 Lawrence competed in barrel racing in her youth.
 In 2009, she began studying part-time at Brandon University, majoring in kinesiology.
 After studying sports physiology at the University of Regina, she decided to do post-secondary studies at the University of Calgary.
-In January 2018, she became engaged to be married to a professional bareback bronc rider, Richie Champion.
+In 2018, she married professional bareback bronc rider, Richie Champion.
+They have two children and reside in Stevensville, Montana.